 This thread crochet friendship bracelet pattern came about from a desire to create a group gift for a cohort class of 14 people.
-This is a simple crochet pattern that works up really easily and quickly, making it a great choice for a group gift.
-It is a unisex crochet pattern so you could make them for co-ed groups as well as groups of just girls.
+This is a simple and unisex crochet pattern that works up really easily and quickly, making it a great choice for a group gift.
 Although we often think of friendship bracelets as something for kids, they can actually be a touching celebration of friendship at any age.
 People who don't wish to wear them as they are can use them as keychain charms or bookmarks instead.

-This crochet bracelet patterns takes just a few rows and a little bit of experience with thread crochet.
-This slideshow shows you the steps to create your own easy thread crochet friendship bracelets.
-You may need to make small adaptations to create the size and style of friendship bracelet that is right for your group.
-At the end of this slideshow you'll also see how this pattern can be adapted to make a beautiful, unique crochet gift bow.
-You will find that this pattern serves as the basis for a very adaptable design; tweak it as you wish!Continue to 2 of 6 below.
+This crochet bracelet pattern takes just a few rows and a little bit of experience with thread crochet.
+This guide shows you the steps to create your own easy friendship bracelets.
+You may need to make small adaptations to create the size and style of bracelet that is right for your group.
+You will find that this pattern serves as the basis for a very adaptable design; tweak it as you wish!Continue to 2 of 5 below.

 This crochet pattern requires just a few simple materials:

-- 1 ball of size ten crochet thread
+- 1 ball of size 10 crochet thread

-- 1 ball of size three crochet thread in another color
+- 1 ball of size 3 crochet thread in another color

 - Thread crochet hook with bamboo handle

 Step two of this crochet pattern is really easy.
-You simply turn the chain that you've already worked and stitch one hdc into each chain across the row.
+You simply turn the chain that you've already worked and stitch one half double crochet (hdc) into each chain across the row.
 You are still working with both crochet threads held together.
-That's what creates the beautiful two-toned effect that sets this particular friendship bracelet pattern apart from others.Continue to 4 of 6 below.
+That's what creates the beautiful two-toned effect that sets this particular friendship bracelet pattern apart from others.Continue to 4 of 5 below.

-This is the last row of the crochet thread friendship bracelet, which might be hard to believe since it seems like you just started but that's what makes it such a simple crochet pattern.
+This is the last row of the crochet thread friendship bracelet, which might be hard to believe since it seems like you just started—but that's what makes it such a simple pattern.